diodechain/website/lp/collab_gift_g.md

     <a href="/products/collab-start-gift-g/" class="btn" target="">Get Started</a>

     Use Christmas discount code **FamilyChristmas2025** for $1 per family member.
 The Group plan adds the ability to have multiple channels, private drives, admin roles, and more.
 Discount lasts 3 months.
+Coupon code valid through Jan 2, 2026.

   buttons:
   - title: Try Diode out